 However Yu Shu Lien comes to see some darkness in Snow Vase, and also light inside Wei Fang though they keep him locked up for the time being.
 However Hades Dai will not stay put for long, as when he realized Wei Fang has lost, he'll send even more fearsome warriors to come take the blade from those who are guarding it.
 However if the dreaded Hades Dai takes matters in his own hands, then many will fall before justice is done.
 Will Yu Shu Lien and her new allies be able to stop him when the time comes?

 Crouching Tiger, Hidden Dragon: Sword of Destiny was about what I had expected.
-It's good, but doesn't quite live-up to the original film.
+It's good, but doesn't quite live-up to the original film because it's just too different.
 I still can't really see why critics hated it so much unless they were just so disappointed by being so hyped-up for the movie.
 The movie looks gorgeous, and the cast speak English well-enough.
 The story is a little bland and predictable, but I did like the chemistry between Wei Fang and Snow Vase, but there wasn't much time to let such a relationship blossom without making it seem forced and rushed.
 Will we ever see a third Crouching Tiger, Hidden Dragon?
 Who knows, but I'll give it a try.